Const-me/DataStructures/Readme.md

 Internally, the data structure is very similar to the [SortedList](https://github.com/dotnet/corefx/blob/master/src/System.Collections/src/System/Collections/Generic/SortedList.cs/) from the standard library.
 I’ve copy-pasted a few lines of code from there, fortunately the MIT license allows that.

+### Known Issues

+it’s impossible to trim the start of the collection by calling SetInterval with the EmptyValue value.<br/>
+Ideally, this should result in moving the start of the collection forward.<br/>
+In the current implementation, this results in the empty interval at the start, which is less than ideal.